 After the examination, the chiropodist will diagnose any issues and underlying causes based on their examination findings and explain them to you.

 The chiropodist will then discuss a suitable treatment plan with you and make any recommendations for treating your foot concerns and preventing future issues.
 They will also educate you about your foot issues, how you can manage them, and the best foot care options for your feet and foot type.

 If the chiropodist recommends any footwear or foot care products, the knowledgeable staff at our foot clinic can assist you after your appointment.

 For more information about chiropodist assessments, you can read the following articles from our blog:

 Sometimes, seemingly unrelated issues like calluses or blisters are in fact the result of biomechanical abnormalities.
-In fact,goot issues can be a symptom or catalyst of many musculoskeletal conditions all throughout our body, like knee pain, hip pain, even back pain!.
+In fact, foot issues can be a symptom or catalyst of many musculoskeletal conditions all throughout our body, like knee pain, hip pain, even back pain!
 This is because we use our feet so much that when they can’t function properly, other parts of our body, like our knees and hips, have to compensate and pick up the slack.
-This affects our biomechanics (the mechanical movement of the joints and muscles in our body).
+This affects our biomechanics – the mechanical movement of the joints and muscles in our body.

 A lot about our biomechanics is revealed by something called our “gait”.
 Our gait is the unique way our joints, muscles and feet move when we walk.
-If there are biomechanical issues, it will alter our gait and impact our feet; this will further affect our biomechanics and have a cascading effect through our body.
+If there are biomechanical issues, it will alter our gait and impact our feet; this will in turn affect the way other parts move, and have a cascading effect throughout our body.

 By conducting a biomechanical assessment, the chiropodist can pinpoint any abnormal movements that are causing your pain and foot issues.